sungsoolee2/intouch/README.md

 # Project 2 InTouch
 Created for project 2 at Northwestern Bootcamp Intouch is a real-time, interactive app that helps parents keep "InTouch" with their children and their location.
-A google maps view the child's location is stored and visualized through a custom-made API using Google maps platform, Sequelize, and MySQL database.
+A google maps view of the child's location is stored and visualized through a custom-made API using Google maps platform, Sequelize, and MySQL database.
 The family can utilize the built-in real-time chat interface using the socketIO library allowing for full-duplex chat connection between family members.
 The app's user authentication is handled through OKTA, a cloud-based access management system.

 [Demo of Intouch](https://drive.google.com/open?id=1Y5yFGbi7o1O4_1aUpn7zzYNKoI-h6pof)